Overview of Installation Concepts for Fire Alarms at Educational Facilities

 At Digitize, we manufacture fire alarm monitoring hardware that can help you ingest alarms from your FACP and set up a monitoring center on your campus.
 That gives us broad experience setting up fire alarms on college/university/school campuses.

 No matter where you are in your project, a great next step is to speak with the experts at Digitize.
 We'll help you find the equipment you need - even when that means directing you to a different company if that's what's required.
-Also, we can connect you with our nationwide network of installers & maintenance/service companies.
+Since stressing over how to install fire alarm system should be the last of your worries, we can connect you with our nationwide network of installers & maintenance/service companies.

 Call Digitize now at 1-800-523-7232 or email us at info@digitize-inc.com